bitrix24/b24restdocs/api-reference/lists/index.md

 Element fields are unique to each list.
 Fields can be created, modified, and deleted using the group of methods [lists.field.*](./fields/index.md).

 The `TYPE` parameter defines the data type of the field.
-The list of available types is provided in the description of the `FIELDS` parameter of the method [lists.field.add](./fields/lists-field-add.md).
+A list of available types is provided in the description of the `FIELDS` parameter of the method [lists.field.add](./fields/lists-field-add.md).

 Information in universal lists can be linked to CRM and Drive through fields of the following types:
-- Link to CRM elements (`S:ECrm`)
+- Link to CRM entities (`S:ECrm`)
 - File (Drive) (`S:DiskFile`)

-Read about the specifics of these types in the article [Fields: Overview of Methods](./fields/index.md).
+Read about the specifics of these types in the article [Universal List Fields: Overview of Methods](./fields/index.md).

-## Working Groups and Projects
+## Workgroups and Projects

-Universal lists are integrated [into working groups and projects](../sonet-group/sonet-group-create.md).
-You can create your lists within any group or project with various levels of access for participants.
+Universal lists are integrated [into workgroups and projects](../sonet-group/sonet-group-create.md).
+You can create your lists within any group or project with various access levels for participants.

-The identifier for the information block type `IBLOCK_TYPE_ID` for group lists takes the value `lists_socnet`.
+The information block type identifier `IBLOCK_TYPE_ID` for group lists takes the value `lists_socnet`.

-## Overview of Methods
+## Overview of Methods {#all-methods}

 > Scope: [`lists`](../scopes/permissions.md)
 >